 \begin{enumerate} \item \textbf{Viable Babies:} Doctors call a fetus viable when it is capable of existing on its own without further life support from the mother's womb.
 Adapting this definition for baby universes, let us define a ``viable baby universe'' as a baby which eventually becomes capable of causally existing on its own without support from the mother.
-This requires that that as $\tau \to +\infty$, $v \to v_\mathrm{max}$ for some finite $v_\mathrm{max}$.
-This is equivalent to saying that the baby is in the future of a compact spacetime region.
+This requires that there exists \emph{at least} one $W_\mathrm{fut}$ such that as $\tau \to +\infty$, $v \to v_\mathrm{max}$ for some finite $v_\mathrm{max}$.
+This is equivalent to saying that $W_\mathrm{fut}$ is in the future of a compact spacetime region.

 \item \textbf{Dependent Babies:} A baby universe is dependent if it requires continued causal influences coming from the mother universe in order to remain in existence.
 Apart from these causal influences, the baby can only last for a finite proper time.
-This means that as $\tau \to +\infty$, $v \to +\infty$.
+This means that for all $W_\mathrm{fut}$, $\tau \to +\infty$, $v \to +\infty$.

-\item \textbf{Transcendental Babies:} The remaining logical possibility is that as $\tau \to \tau_\mathrm{max}$ for some finite $\tau_\mathrm{max}$, $v \to +\infty$.
+\item \textbf{Transcendental Babies:} The remaining logical possibility is that for some $W_\mathrm{fut}$, $\tau \to \tau_\mathrm{max}$ for some finite $\tau_\mathrm{max}$, $v \to +\infty$.
 This means that the baby universe requires an infinite period of gestation to reach a finite proper time, and then it goes on to become independent!
 This very odd behavior violates global hyperbolicity, because if one takes a point $p$ outside the horizon, and a point $q \in W_\mathrm{fut}$ with $\tau > \tau_\mathrm{max})$, the region $I^+(p)\,\cap\,I^+(q)$ causally in between them is noncompact.
 Thus $W_\mathrm{fut}$ crosses a Cauchy horizon at $\tau_\mathrm{max}$.